-3/4) CPU FAN/SYS FAN1/2/3/4 (Fan Headers)
+3/4) CPU_FAN/SYS_FAN1/2 (Fan Headers)

 All fan headers on this motherboard are 4-pin.
 Most fan headers possess a foolproof insertion design.
 When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
-The speed control function requires the use of a fan with fan speed control design.
+The motherboard supports CPU fan speed control, which requires the use of a CPU fan with fan speed control design.
 For optimum heat dissipation, it is recommended that a system fan be installed inside the chassis.